BrunoZell/AskFi.Sdk/docs/domain/domain-modelling.md

 Maps a communication protocol message to one or more IEML phrases (metadata) + referents (raw data).
 The goal is to extract the meaning of the message; what has been said in the conversation.

 Analyzers: Imperative behavior as pure .NET function `'Percept -> SCM Observation Node` where `SCM Observation Node = SMC Effect Target Address (for causes to specify they emit a public actual message)`.
-Analyzers: Imperative behavior as pure .NET function : `'Action -> SCM Intervention Node` where `SCM Intervention Node = SMC Effect Sender Address (for listeners to target) + 'Effect (what is sent to the listeners) [as SMC object in Scene with state as IPLD data structure]`.
+Analyzers: Imperative behavior as pure .NET function : `'Action -> SCM Intervention Node` where `SCM Intervention Node = SMC Effect Sender Address (for listeners to target) + 'Effect (what is sent to the listeners) [as SMC object in Context with state as IPLD data structure]`.

 ## Virtual representation of causal message exchange between external systems